 Red Chutney is a quick chutney that can be made in minutes and served with a wide variety of appetizers and snacks.
 You can use this instead of tamarind chutney for samosas, pakodas, chole, and bhel puri.
 This is a real easy recipe.
 Servings: 6-8 Cooking Time: 3 minutes Ingredients 1/2 cup ketchup 1 tsp […]

 Onion-Tomato Chutney is a delicious South Indian tomato chutney recipe is very easy to make.
 You can serve this chutney with idlis, dosas, and vadas.
 It’s also great as a dip for pakodas, chips, and french fries, and as a spread for sandwiches.
-Servings: 8 Cooking Time: 10 minutes Ingredients 2 cups onions, chopped 1 cup […]
+For a creamy texture and a different taste, add 2-3 teaspoons of roasted […]

 Onion Chutney is a quick and easy condiment to serve with dosa, idli, and vada.
 With a spicy and sweet-sour taste, it adds a punch to bland but healthy foods like idli.
 Servings:4-6 Cooking Time: 10 minutes Ingredients 1 large onion 3-5 red chillies (adjust to taste) 2 tbsp chana dal (split bengal gram/yellow lentil) 1/4 […]